 Tax time is seemingly always around the corner.
 You’re always getting some sort of tax form, bank statement, or custodian paperwork and the like.
 Now is a good time to create a folder to gather them all.
 Make a habit to collect all your relevant receipts for the year so you’re never caught searching for them on a deadline.

-Also, ask yourself, are you expecting any big changes this year, like having a new baby or getting married?
+Also, ask yourself, are you expecting any big changes this year, like having a baby or getting married?
 Check what you paid in taxes the prior year to see if you need to adjust your W-2 withholdings or tax prepayments.
 If you have a flexible spending account, gather your best estimate for your medical expenses for the year ahead so you know how much to contribute.

 Finally, understand your health insurance.
 Whether you bought a new insurance policy or are on the same policy as last year, check out any changes in benefits and plan accordingly.
 For example, free coverage for preventative care has been vastly expanded and kids can now stay on their parents’ policies until age 26.